zydou/arti/doc/dev/notes/rpc-meta-draft.md

   so a client must be prepared to receive unknown values from Arti, and fall back to some kind of default processing.

+data
+: A JSON value containing additional error information.
+  An application may use this to handle certain known errors, but must always be prepared to receive unknown errors.

+  The value of `data` will be one of the following:
+    * a string, being the error data type name
+    * an object with a single field; the field name is the error data type name;
+      the meaning of the value of that field depends on the error data type name.

+  Each method type name defines the format of the associated value.
+  (Note: this is the "externally tagged" serde serialisation format for a Rust enum.)

+  The error data type names are in a global namespace, like method names.
+  The `data` can be parsed without knowing the method that generated the error, although obviously the meaning will depend on what operation was being attempted.

+  Improved error handling in Arti may make Arti generate different error `data` for particular situations in the future, so clients should avoid relying on the precise contents, other than for non-critical functions such as reporting.

 code
 : A Number that indicates the error type that occurred according to the following table.